 If it sounds like we are big fans of the Californian Bungalow, you’d be absolutely spot on.
 So when we get the opportunity to do California Bungalow extensions, we absolutely jump at the opportunity.

 But that’s not to say that Californian Bungalow extensions and renovations are simple!
-The layouts are quite small for a family home, and blending that unmistakable style for your modern lifestyle can be difficult.
+The layouts are quite small for a family home, and blending that unmistakable style with your modern lifestyle can be difficult.

-So to make sure you make the most of your forthcoming California Bungalow renovation by enhancing your lifestyle and your home’s value rather than heading in the opposition direction, here’s what to watch out for:
+So to make sure you make the most of your forthcoming California Bungalow renovation by enhancing your lifestyle and your home’s value rather than heading in the opposite direction, here’s what to watch out for:

 1. Make it blend